DeckerSU/komodo-explorers-install/docker/README.md

 Docker feature for launch explorers in in early alpha version.
 Take this into account before usage.

-- To start the explorer with Docker you need to build the container with `docker build -f Dockerfile -t kmdexplorer` from the directory containing `docker-entrypoint.sh` and `Dockerfile` files.
+- To start the explorer with Docker you need to build the container with `docker build -f Dockerfile -t kmdexplorer .` from the directory containing `docker-entrypoint.sh` and `Dockerfile` files.
 - Then you should launch the container with:

 ```